physics-paul/cpp-project/README.md

 | Stock            | delta0 S0 | delta1 S1 | --- | delta(n) Sn |
 | Borrowed Cash    | B0 = (C0 - delta0 S0) | B1 = B0 exp(r0 dt) - (delta1 - delta0) S1 | --- | Bn = B(n-1) exp(r(n-1) dt) - (delta(n) - delta(n-1)) Sn |
 | Total            | 0 | delta1 S1 - C1 + B1 | --- | delta(n) S(n) - Cn + Bn |

+If we run this simulation for 1000 different runs, then we can get a cumulative hedging error at the end of each time period.
+Using the parameters S0 = 100, T = 0.4, mu = 0.05, sigma = 0.24, r = 0.025, and N = 100 for a European call option with K = 105 and T = 0.4, then we arrive at a distribution of hedged portfolio values at the end of time T given by: